kyoheiu/purify-amazon-url/README.md

 # purify-amazon-url

-An extention for Firefox that purify Amazon URL.
+An extention for Firefox that purifies Amazon URL and reload tab.

 ## example
 ```